deeplearning540/deeplearning540.github.io/_sources/lesson05/content.rst.txt

   y = df_iris['species'].values

 * (optional) We built an extremely simple feed-forward network model.
-To experiment more, load the [MNIST database of handwritten digits](http://keras.io/datasets/) and see if you can beat a standard scikit-learn classifier.
-Unlike the Iris dataset, this is a situation where the power and relative complexity of neural networks is justified.
+To experiment more, load the [MNIST database of handwritten digits](http://keras.io/data sets/) and see if you can beat a standard scikit-learn classifier.
+Unlike the Iris data set, this is a situation where the power and relative complexity of neural networks is justified.
 Try it yourself first, but if you get stuck, take a look at [this notebook](https://github.com/wxs/keras-mnist-tutorial/blob/master/MNIST%20in%20Keras.ipynb).